wouterrutgers/gim-hub.com/self-host.md

 # GIM Hub self‑hosting guide

-This guide shows how to run GIM Hub with Laravel Octane and FrankenPHP for improved performance.
+This guide shows how to run GIM Hub with Laravel Octane and FrankenPHP.

 ## Prerequisites